zachary-nguyen/Plants_Vs_Zombies/README.md

   * A bullet cannot jump over another bullet in its path.
     Thus, if two bullets collide, one of the bullets will be eliminated from the map.

-  * Currently, a plant can be placed where a bullet is on the map, eliminating the bullet.
+  * Currently, a plant can't be placed where a bullet is on the map.
     In the finished version a plant will not be allowed to be placed on a square occupied by a bullet.